Pratidaan

-Pratidaan (প্রতিদান) is a Bengali television soap opera that premiered on 21 August 2017 and aired on STAR Jalsha.
+Pratidaan (প্রতিদান) is a Bengali television soap opera that premiered on 21 August 2017 and aired on Star Jalsha.
 Produced by Boyhood Productions, it starred Sandipta Sen and Rezwan Rabbani Sheikh in lead roles.
 Rukma Roy and Debraj Mukherjee played negative roles.
 It replaced Star Jalsha's show Milon Tithi.
 The show went off air on 23 December 2018 and was replaced by Bhoomikanya.

 Plot

-Shimul comes from a village where education has not left its mark yet and being a responsible school teacher herself, she makes it a point to impart education and knowledge to everyone possible in the village.
-She is progressive in nature and an accomplished educator.
-As an empowered woman who wants to create her own identity yet stay deeply rooted to her values, Shimul's only motto in life is to enlighten everyone she comes across with proper education.
-Destiny, however, has a poignant role to play in Shimul's life as she gets married into a family where education is of least priority.
+Shimul is a school teacher from a village with limited access to education.
+She is committed to teaching and promoting education within her community.
+After her marriage, she becomes part of a family in which education is given less importance than in her own upbringing and career.

 Neel is a happening college-goer but hates studies to such an extent that he passed his graduation exams only after appearing for it the 4th time.
 Neel is also extremely spoilt and is guided by his mother, who herself believes that studies are a waste of time.
 Neel's mother wants her daughter-in-law to be illiterate as she doesn't want anyone in the family to be more qualified than her son.

 Shimul brings changes in Neel for the better, and the two go about life hand-in-hand, overcoming hurdles that life throws at them.
 Off late, Neel succumbs to a life laced with tragedy and alcohol after the sad demise of Shimul.
 Sunaina, a con and a bar-crooner makes an entry and is found to be Shimul's exact lookalike.